tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-api-getclusterhealth.md

 Allows filtering of the application health state objects returned in the result of cluster health query based on their health state.
 The possible values for this parameter include integer value obtained from members or bitwise operations on members of HealthStateFilter enumeration.
-Only events that match the filter are returned.
+Only applications that match the filter are returned.
-All events are used to evaluate the aggregated health state.
+All applications are used to evaluate the aggregated health state.
 If not specified, all entries are returned.
 The state values are flag based enumeration, so the value could be a combination of these values obtained using bitwise 'OR' operator.
 For example, if the provided value is 6 then health state of applications with HealthState value of OK (2) and Warning (4) are returned.